marinzelenika/groupdocs-policies/content/faqs/reseller/_index.md

 &nbsp;

 ##### **How do I become an authorized reseller?**
-{{< faqs 3 >}} If you have a customer who needs to purchase Aspose products through you, you can become an authorized reseller:
+{{< faqs 3 >}} If you have a customer who needs to purchase GroupDocs products through you, you can become an authorized reseller:

 1. Create an account on on our website.
 This account is used for forums, purchase and reseller systems.
 2. Log in.
-3. Email [sales@aspose.com](mailto:sales@aspose.com) with brief information about your business and why you need to become an authorized Aspose reseller.
+3. Email [sales@groupdocs.com](mailto:sales@groupdocs.com) with brief information about your business and why you need to become an authorized GroupDocs reseller.
 4. Our staff will review your request.
-If it is accepted, you will list both Aspose and GroupDocs products on your website, agree to our [terms](/policies/resellers/terms) and you will be given a discount rate.
+If it is accepted, you will list both GroupDocs and GroupDocs products on your website, agree to our [terms](/policies/resellers/terms) and you will be given a discount rate.
 5. You are now able to place orders for your customers.

 &nbsp;